The Remote Weekly goes out every Wednesday and brings to you original content, product tips and latest stories around remote working.

 But the biggest positive coming from this situation was the emergence of remote working.
-It's been a terrific year for remote work, fast forwarding what was supposed to happen in 10 years to just 10 days!
+It's been a terrific year for remote work, as seen in this state of work report, fast forwarding what was supposed to happen in 10 years to just 10 days!

 So here's a round up of the biggest wins & fails for remote working this year:

 Everyone got a taste of remote working & most enjoyed it

 - Productivity is same or higher when working remotely

 - More hours put in per day

 - Majority don't want to go back to office full-time